Version Date: May 27, 2022. (Date of First Version: June 2017.)

 Rev 1:4-5 In verse 4, the phrase ο ων και ο ην και ο ερχομενος "the One who is and the He was and the One who is to come" contains indeclinable names, since the words of this phrase are not inflected according to the genitive case, as would be expected after the preposition απο.
 While some proper nouns change their form in the genitive case, others do not, as could be seen for example in the genealogy of Lk 3:23-38.
 In between the names ο ων "the One who is" and ο ερχομενος "the One who is to come" we find ο ην "the He was".
 In this verse, ην "He was" is treated as a name and thus receives the article.
 This should not be surprising if we consider the Hebrew word יהוה "LORD", denoting the name of the Lord.
 This word can be understood as a third person singular masculine imperfect of the verb הוה (not to be confused with the far more common verb היה).
 Thus, this name of the Lord means "he is", or "he was", or "he will be".
 Any of these three are valid translations of the name, since the tense of a Hebrew verb is derived from the context, not from its form.
 The fact that "He was" is a name of the Lord explains the phrase ο ην "the He was" in Rev 1:4.

 Rev 1:15 NA27 and WH contain the phrase ως εν καμινω πεπυρωμενης.
-A word-for-word translation of this phrase is "as in a furnace of being refined by fire", that is, "as in a furnace where material is processed by fire".
+A word-for-word translation would be, "as in a furnace of being refined by fire", that is, "as in a furnace where material is processed by fire".

 The WH and NA27 texts can be translated, "As for the mystery of the seven stars that thou sawest in my right hand (thou also sawest the seven golden lampstands), the seven stars are the angels of the seven churches, and the seven lampstands are the seven churches."
 The first part of the verse is, το μυστηριον των επτα αστερων ους ειδες επι της δεξιας μου και τας επτα λυχνιας τας χρυσας.
 The interpretation here is, το μυστηριον ... και τας επτα λυχνιας τας χρυσας ειδες, that is, ειδες is assumed to be implied also for τας επτα λυχνιας τας χρυσας.